Lecture from: 23.09.2025 | Video: Video ETHZ

 Measuring a Nation’s Income: National Accounting

-To analyze the economy, we first need to measure it.
-Macroeconomics is the study of the economy as a whole, aiming to explain economy-wide phenomena like why average income differs across countries, why prices sometimes rise rapidly (inflation), and why economies experience booms and busts (business cycles).
+To analyze the economy, it must first be measured.
+Macroeconomics is the study of the economy as a whole, aiming to explain economy-wide phenomena:

 The most important statistic in macroeconomics is Gross Domestic Product (GDP).